expfactory/expfactory/docs/pages/2-usage.md

 permalink: /usage
 ---

-# Using your Experiments Container
+# Usage
 If you've just finished [generating your experiments container](/expfactory/generate.html) (whether a custom build or pull of an already existing container) then you are ready to use it!
+These sections will discuss runtime variables, along with settings like experiment order and database type.

+{% include toc.html %}

+## Summary of Variables

 Below, we will summarize the variables that can be set at runtime: